-Under the current system for non-emergency medical transportation (NEMT) patients are not routinely receiving timely transportation and transport providers are consistently losing potential business.
+Under the current system for non-emergency medical transportation (NEMT) patients are not routinely receiving timely transportation, and transport providers are consistently losing potential business.

 For polled suppliers, the medical transportation industry efficiency averages a startling 0.35 Unit Hour Utilization.
-That means for every ten hour shift a patient transport vehicle is on the road, only 3.5 hours are spent transporting a patient or generating revenue.
+That means for every ten-hour shift a patient transport vehicle is on the road, only 3.5 hours are spent transporting a patient or generating revenue.
 Nearly two-thirds of available transport time expires, every shift, every day.
 At the same time, 3.6 million patients needing NEMT are arriving late to appointments, missing appointments, or spending hours at facilities waiting to get home every year.
-Why is there such disconnect in the system?
+Why is there such a disconnect in the system?

 - Burdensome Process: Most patients who await transfer to or from a medical facility are transported by a non-emergency medical transportation provider, which can include taxi and medical car vendors, wheelchair and stretcher van operators, and ambulance services.
 Care managers at healthcare facilities often manage the transportation ordering process, especially for patients who are wheelchair or bed-confined.
-When a transport need arises, a care manager often has to manually phone one or more transport providers with a scheduled pickup time and basic patient information, a process that can take up hours of their day.
+When a transport need arises, a care manager usually has to manually phone one or more transport providers with a scheduled pickup time and necessary patient information, a process that can take up hours of their day.

 - Supply Fragmentation: The majority of experienced, credentialed medical transportation providers in the market are small organizations that have on average 7 or 8 vehicles and service a few local contracts.
-In Philadelphia alone there are over 40 NEMT providers, and hospitals on average contract with two to four different providers for their patient transportation needs.
+In Philadelphia alone, there are over 40 NEMT providers and hospitals on average contract with two to four different providers for their patient transportation needs.
 As a result, relationship silos exist, forcing a highly inefficient hub-and-spoke request and return model for the providers.

 - No Direct Quality of Control: For requestors of such service, factors of differentiation between companies have become more difficult to recognize.
 Just as one may not be able to easily differentiate between two competing taxi companies, so too is the case for most medical transportation providers.
 This means that the highest-quality providers are not recognized as such.